Police Report After a DC Car Accident

 Insurance Information

 Like missing the car information, we need the tortfeasor’s insurance information.
-If you neglect to collect this information at the accident scene, we should be able to get it from the police report, assuming it was inputted correctly.
+If you neglect to collect this information at the accident scene, we should be able to get it from the police report.
 Remember, we cannot simply use your uninsured motorist coverage without first doing our due diligence and ensuring no insurance on the other side.
 We need to present proof to your insurance company of the absence of that coverage.

 Narrative in a DC Police Report